Egbert-Azure/TCS-Trommeschlaeger-Genie-IIIs-GDos-2.4/README.md

 It is a third protocol, distinct from OMTI 5527 and from WD1000/1010, and getting this right is what unblocked the hard-disk path.
 Note that the Sopp EPROM's boot-time code drives OMTI instead.
 The two are separate programs written two years apart against different hardware, and a finding about one says nothing about the other.

-The resident driver probes an onboard SASI adapter at ports `00h`–`02h` at boot. *Confidence: moderate.* This is documented on the emulator side and the driver works against it, but no period document in evidence states the port range, so it is an inference from working behaviour rather than a sourced fact.
+The resident driver probes an onboard SASI adapter at ports `00h`–`02h` at boot: the drive ID is written to port `00h` and read back, SEL is pulsed on port `02h`, and BUSY (bit 1) and REQ (bit 0) are polled on port `01h`. *Confidence: moderate-to-high* — this comes from disassembly of the stock driver, matched by working emulation, but no period document in evidence states the port range.

 ### Geometry